CLAIRE DERRIENNIC

 Picture

-Claire Derriennic (she/her) is an educator and theatre-maker for young audiences.
+Claire Derriennic (she/her) is an educator and theatre-maker for young audiences currently serving as the inaugural theatre educator at North Country Children's Museum in upstate New York.

 A longtime French immersion teacher and administrator at Concordia Language Villages (CLV), Claire was the recipient of CLV's 2024-2025 Dietrich Fellowship.
 During this 9-month travel opportunity, she visited Canada, Spain, France, Senegal, and Mongolia, honing skills in clown and theatre-making for the very young.